Rogue (2007 film): Plot

 Later that night, Pete suggests hooking the beast while everyone else swims to the riverbank; Neil's two dead birds replace Kate's dog named Kevin, the initial bait idea.
-After a long wait, the anchor is suddenly pulled and the group make a break for the far shore.
+After a long wait, the anchor is suddenly pulled and the group makes a break for the far shore.
 The beast eventually lets go of the bait, seizes Kate and drags her underwater.
 Pete hurries across the river with Kevin in tow and into the bush behind the others.

 As day breaks, Pete is forced to chase Kevin into the bush after he runs off.
 He falls down a narrow chute into a large cave, where he discovers Neil's partial corpse.
-The cave is the beast's lair and the dog leads him to a badly injured Kate.
-Pete attempts to carry her out but Kevin runs off to the head of the cave, where it is heard being seized by the beast.
-After several attempts on them both, the beast takes a chunk out of Pete's hand.
-Pete eventually props a large broken log against a boulder, with the sharp end pointing outwards, so when the beast lunges at him, it is impaled and dies.
+The cave is the beast's lair and the dog leads him to a severely injured Kate.
+Pete attempts to carry her out but Kevin runs off to the head of the cave, where he is killed by the beast hidden in the cavern.
+It climbs back onto a raised rock to finish devouring Kevin's torn corpse, before moving heavily to a corner to digest its meal.
+While the beast sleeps, Pete attempts to sneak out of the cave with the unconscious Kate, but the sleeping beast senses their presence and silently dives back into the murky water to attack Pete from behind, but narrowly misses.
+After several attempts on them both, the beast takes a chunk out of Pete's hand while he grabs a piece of bone and stabs one of the beast's eyes.
+Pete eventually props a large broken log against a boulder, with the sharp end pointing outwards, so when the beast lunges at him, it is impaled and killed.
 Pete escapes from the cave with Kate and finds the tourists and paramedics.

-As the credits roll, the camera focuses on a newspaper article detailing Pete's heroic battle with the beast and rescue of Kate.
+A newspaper article later details Pete's heroic battle with the beast and rescue of Kate.